 If there isn't enough passive venting in the attic from the gable vents, soffit vent, single passive vents etc. then the attic fan will pull in conditioned air from the interior of the home.

 Read Also: What Are The Best Gable Mounted Attic Fans?

 There are numerous advantages to installing an attic fan, but below are the most important benefits...

 1. Asphalt Roof Protection

-Probably one of the biggest and little known benefits of having good attic ventilation is that it can help prevent premature aging of your roof.
-Many attics that I inspect just have old and degraded insulation, or missing insulation, and conditioned air leaks into the attic.
+Probably one of the biggest and little known benefits of having good attic ventilation is that it can help prevent premature aging of your roof --- here is my detailed guide on how attic fans can prolong asphalt roofing.